Gityeeter/Language-Translation-assistant/README.md

 (To be added in the future)

--> Automatic translation from websites like DeepL, or from offline translators support.
+-> Automatic translation from websites like DeepL, or offline translators support.

 -> More robust common name replacer.